sonar-xsl/Sonar-XSL-Plugin/README.md

 Out of the box, the unique [xslt-quality](https://github.com/mricaud/xslt-quality)

-Packaged for this plugin, via the dedicated [Maven Plugin](https://github.com/sonar-xsl/sonar-schematron-packaging-plugin).
+Packaged for this plugin, via the dedicated Maven Plugin.
+(See module ./sonar-schematron-packaging-plugin)

 This mechanism can be used to extend this plugin :